top of page

 • Learning strategies

-Children initiate learning, apply strategies and practice without prompting.
+Children initiate learning, apply strategies, and practice.

 • Creativity and imagination